Searchable Columns

 $search

 property has no effect on your search results and may be ignored.
-You should manage the searchable columns within the Algolia or Meilisearch dashboard.LIKE
+You should manage the searchable columns within the Algolia or Meilisearch dashboard.Full-Text Indexes

 clauses.
 However, if you are using MySQL or Postgres, you may take advantage of any full-text indexes you have defined.
 To do so, you should define a searchableColumns